Igor Markevitch: Family

-Secondly, Markevitch married in Lausanne on 22 July 1947 Donna Topazia Caetani (1921 – 1990), the only child of Don Michelangelo Caetani dei Duchi di Sermoneta and his wife, the former Cora Antinori.
+Markevitch married his second wife, Donna Topazia Caetani (1921–1990), in Lausanne on 22 July 1947; she was the only child of Don Michelangelo Caetani dei Duchi di Sermoneta and his wife, the former Cora Antinori.
 Cora Caetani ran the boutique of Jansen, the Paris decorating firm.
 Their son, Oleg Caetani (b.
 1956), became chief conductor and artistic director of the Melbourne Symphony Orchestra in Australia.
 They also had two daughters together: Allegra (b.
-1950) and Natalia (Nathalie, b.
-1951), and another son, Timour Markevitch (1960–1962).
+1950) and Natalia (Nathalie, born 1951), and another son, Timour Markevitch (1960–1962).